ray-project/ray/doc/source/serve/tutorials/batch.rst

     ):
         pass

-For batched backend, the inputs type is converted to list of their original
+For batched backends, the input types are converted to list of their original
 types:

 .. code-block:: python